SolarizedStudio/reverie-vscode-theme/README.md

 ## 🔖 Overview

-Reverie is a visually captivating and eye-soothing VS Code theme designed to provide a delightful coding experience.
-With a harmonious blend of navy blue, golden, green, and purplish-velvet colors, Reverie creates an atmosphere that sparks creativity and enhances focus during long coding sessions.
+Reverie is an eye-soothing Visual Studio Code color theme with blends of navy blue, golden, green, and velvet colors.

 ## 🎞️ Screenshots